Riverscapes/RCAT/docs/Documentation/Version_2.0/RCAT/3-RVD.md

 - `prop_ag`: Proportion of riparian zone with conversion type 'conversion to agriculture' (`sum_ag`/`calc_count`).
 - `prop_exp`: Proportion of riparian zone with conversion type 'riparian expansion' (`sum_exp`/`calc_count`)
 - `conv_code`: Numerical code assigning major conversion type based on conversion type `prop_**` fields.
 Each `conv_code` value corresponds to a `Conv_Type` value.

+## RVD Workflow

+1. The valley bottom is broken into thiessen polygons that correspond to segments/reaches on the stream network.
+2. Within each polygon, the number of existing riparian cells, historic riparian cells, existing native riparian cells, and historic native riparian cells is calculated.
+3. The calculated cell counts from step 2 are joined to the corresponding network segments.
+4. Overall riparian vegetation departure is calculated by dividing the existing riparian count by the historic riparian count for each segment or reach.
+The result is a ratio that represents the proportion of historic riparian vegetation that currently persists on the landscape, including invasive riparian landcover.
+5. Native riparian vegetation departure is calculated by dividing the existing native riparian count by the historic native riparian count for each segment or reach.
+The result is a ratio that represents the proportion of historic native riparian vegetation that persists on the landscape.
+6. Riparian conversion types are identified on a cell-by-cell basis by comparing existing to historic landcover types within the riparian zone.
+The riparian zone is defined as any cell classified as existing *or* historic riparian landcover.
+7. Dominant riparian conversion types are assigned to each stream segment by finding the conversion type that accounts for the largest area within the surrounding riparian zone.
+If less than 10% of a segment's riparian zone has changed, the segment is classified as "no change".
+If multiple conversion types account for equally large proportions of the riparian zone, then the segment is classified as "multiple dominant conversion types".

 ![rvd_workflow]({{ site.baseurl }}/assets/images//rvd_workflow.png)